 July 28 11 a.m.
 MacKenzie’s Mills Bronson Parkette, Madoc

 Aug.
 8 2 p.m.
 Village of Lonsdale At the bridge, Lonsdale

-The Historical Society has worked with citizens, the municipalities and the media in each community to plan the unveiling ceremony and publicize each event.
-Everyone is invited to attend these public ceremonies which will be followed by refreshments and an opportunity to celebrate the history of each community.
+The Historical Society worked with citizens, municipalities and media in each community to plan an unveiling ceremony and publicize each event.
+Everyone was invited to attend these public ceremonies, which were followed by refreshments and an opportunity to celebrate the history of each community.